LRT-LIGM/OAI-Private-Network/docs/week_27/qmi_commands.md

+> **⚠️ Important Note**
+> This file contains useful information not covered in the main documentation.
+It is recommended for troubleshooting.

 # QMI Commands Used

 This document lists and explains all `qmicli` and related commands used during the 5G private network project with the Quectel modem.